-MajorIn general, development proposals that adversely impact on substantially harm or totally destroy the Outstanding Universal Valuesignificance of a World Heritage Sites, Scheduled Monuments, Registered Historic Battlefields, Registered Historic Parks and Gardens, Listed Buildings and Conservation Areas, or the significance of a designated heritage asset, or their settings, will only be granted planning permission in exceptional or wholly exceptional circumstances (in accordance with paragraph 132 of the National Planning Policy Framework) and where it can be demonstrated that the yre are necessary to achieve substantial public benefits that outweigh the harm or loss (in accordance with NPPF paragraph 133).
+In general, development proposals that substantially harm or totally destroy the Outstanding Universal Value of a World Heritage Site, or the significance of a designated heritage asset, or their settings, will only be granted planning permission where it can be demonstrated that they are necessary to achieve substantial public benefits that outweigh the harm or loss (in accordance with NPPF paragraph 133).

-Where development proposals cause less than substantial harm to the Outstanding Universal Value of a World Heritage Site or the significance of a designated heritage asset, or their setting, the harm will be weighed against the public benefits of the proposals (in accordance with NPPF paragraph 134).
+Where development proposals cause less than substantial harm to the Outstanding Universal Value of a World Heritage Site or the significance of a designated heritage asset, or their settings, the harm will be weighed against the public benefits of the proposals (in accordance with NPPF paragraph 134).